 Set up for success by choosing a journal and pen that makes writing feel magical.
 Lastly, pick your preferred journaling method.
 Typing and dictation are good, while handwriting is ideal as it engages your creative mind.
 It’s also best to eliminate distractions and keep your journals stored in a private place.

 Express Yourself Freely

-How you express yourself is just as important as what you express.
-So express yourself freely, knowing that no one else will read your work.
+Remember that journaling is a personal practice, and there’s no right or wrong way to do it.
+Focus on the present and write without judgment.
 Don’t worry about grammar, spelling, or how well you write.
 Focus on what’s naturally coming through and let it flow.
-Also, it’s common for mindfulness journaling to bring up underlying emotions that need to be expressed, so let yourself cry, laugh, or punch a pillow.
-Enjoy this experience — it’s part of your healing journey.
+Mindful journaling can bring up underlying emotions that need to be expressed.
+Let yourself cry, laugh, and express your feelings, as it’s an integral part of your healing journey.

 6 Mindfulness Journal Prompts